vovkatom/perfect-task/README.md

 between columns, and set due dates.

 You can edit your account anytime by changing your avatar, name, or email address.
-If you need help with Task Pro, you can send an email describing your problem - the application has a feedback form located in the sidebar.
+If you need help with Perfect Task, you can send an email describing your problem - the application has a feedback form located in the sidebar.

 The app offers light, dark, and violet modes for a better user experience.
 Use